arjunr2/WALI/README.md

 ### Building the Wasm-WALI Clang compiler

-We use LLVM Clang 16.
-Requires *compiler-rt* builtins from LLVM 16 for wasm32 for full libc support, which is included in the [misc](misc) directory.
+We use LLVM Clang 16 with *compiler-rt* builtins for full wasm32 support.
 To build the llvm suite:

 ```shell